-Sibelius Beethoven Paganini across campus to make up for such deficiencies as those.
-Wednesday, April 30, 1997 "I think that with the billions of dollars in endowments that this University has, it's sad that they can't step in to defray The Shirt's losses," she said.
-Griffin feels that the Student Activities Fund also needs to be redistributed in order to ensure for a substantial annual budget.
-There might need to be an increase of the Student Activities Fund.
-They might need to take more from tuition.
-It hasn't been changed in many years, and inflation and addition fees haven't been taken into account," he said. its implementation, but no amendments to the smoking policy were deemed necessary at the time.
-Saint Mary's College has addressed various health and safety issues surrounding smoking; Notre Dame has yet to address the issues of secondhand smoke and fire safety, and this summer's revision of du Lac points toward no amendment of the smoking policy.
+"We haven't had anything official turned in yet, but it looks like there is definite concern on this campus concerning the smoking issue.
+I wouldn't be surprised if something was officially discussed soon," she said.
+Notre Dame's policy was reviewed in 1994, two years after its implementation, but no amendments to the smoking policy were deemed necessary at the time.
+Saint Mary's College has addressed various health and safety issues surrounding smoking; Notre Dame has yet to address the issues of second-hand smoke and fire safety, and this summer's revision of du Lac points toward no amendment of the smoking policy.
 "We are taking a complete look at du Lac," Maurer said.
 "We will analyze the wording of [the policy] and how the dorm policies mesh with those of du Lac.
-But the bottom line is that the policy hasn't changed, and I don't expect it to anytime soon.'
+But the bottom line is that the policy hasn't changed, and I don't expect it to anytime soon."